HorstBaerbel/res2h/README.md

 * Extract all files from an archive with subdirectories: ```res2hdump ./resources/data.bin ./resources -f```
 * Extract files from embedded archive: ```res2hdump ./resources/program.exe ./resources```

-## run_test

-run_test is a script that lets you test res2h and res2hdump after compiling.
-It uses res2h with some options to create C++ files and a binary archive from example files in /test.
-It then unpacks this archive to /results again.

 ## Binary archive format

 <table>